-Ed's safety belt career with Inco.
+Ed's safety belt

-Ed Montreuil, a maintenance

-mechanic at the Copper Cliff

-his job and it has paid off for

-him.
-Wearing a proper safety

-belt and lanyard has saved Ed

-from serious injury on two

-occasions during his 18 year

-After his second incident,

-series of presentations as part
+Ed Montreuil, a maintenance mechanic at the Copper Cliff Smelter has always made safety an important part of his job and it has paid off for him.
+Wearing a proper safety belt and lanyard has saved Ed from serious injury on two occasions during his 18 year career with Inco.

-Ed decided to share his

-experience with his comonth" at the smelter.
+After his second incident, Ed decided to share his experience with his coworkers and conducted a series of presentations as part of the "safety topic of the month" at the smelter.